edterbak/NodeRed_Heishamon_control/README.md

 ** Note 1: The Panasonic Room Thermostat is not very accurate which might cause bad temperature control. <br/>
 ** Note 2: The Outside temperature sensor on the Panasonic might be subject to heatin up due to direct sunlight.
 This can also have a negative impact on the functions.<br/>

+## How to personalize or customize
+It is adviced to create a separate tab for your external sources.
+Any source available in NodeRed can be conditioned and used as a sensor in the functions.
+If you do this in an 'personal tab', then it is likely easier to update later to newer versions. (no guarantees of course)<br/>

+## How to update to a newer version
+There is no easy solution currently know by me to update only changed nodes or flows. <br/>
+I found it is easiest to:<br/>
+1, remove the tabs, WP MQTT, WP Dash, WP Control, WP Scheduler completely<br/> 2, remove all ui_base, ui_group and ui_tab references from the flows.<br/> 3, import new version<br/>
+4, correct setup, eg. MQTT server.<br/>
+5, re-connect your personalizations.<br/>
+If there are better ideas about this, please inform me. <br/>

+## The Dashboard
 This is currently the first page of the dashboard.
 From here, you can enable each function separate but you can ALSO use WAR + RTC or WAR + SS together.
 It does not matter. they add ontop of each other.
 You can use multiple combinations.
 Virtual SP + RTC function.
 Or WAR + RTC functions or only set a Virtual SP.

 Set the 'Virtual SP'.
 This resembles the Ta in direct mode. <br/>